deib-polimi/cpim-library/README.md

 	< / dependency >

 The two library, SimpleJPA and JPA4azure used by the CPIM to implement the service NoSQL respectively in the case of Amazon and Azure, are automatically imported by maven and a local maven repository present in this project (repo folder).
+Also all the other dependency needed to deploying on the different cloud provider and not available on any maven repository, are stored in the local maven repo.
 Thus in order to dispose of these library we have just to install via maven the cpim library.
 However we remind that this could be just a temporary solution.

 CPIM User Manual